 Reference data pattern for high availability

 Reference data is the read-only data of an application.
-This data provides the business context within which the application generates transactional data during the course of a business operation.
-Transactional data is a point-in-time function of the reference data.
-Therefore, its integrity depends on the snapshot of the reference data at the time of the transaction.
-This is a somewhat loose definition, but it should suffice for our purpose here.
+This data provides the business context within which the application generates transactional data during a business operation.
+The integrity of transactional data depends on a snapshot of the reference data at the time the transaction was completed.

-Reference data in the context of an application is necessary for the functioning of the application.
-The respective applications create and maintain reference data; master data management (MDM) systems often perform this function.
+Reference data is necessary for the proper operation of the application.
+Various applications create and maintain reference data; master data management (MDM) systems often perform this function.
 These systems are responsible for the life cycle of the reference data.
 Examples of reference data include product catalog, employee master, parts master, and equipment master.
 Reference data can also originate from outside the organization, for example, postal codes or tax rates.
 Strategies for increasing the availability of reference data are typically less difficult than those for transactional data.
 Reference data has the advantage of being mostly immutable.

 To increase availability, the roles should also contain a set of reference data in case storage is down.
-This enables the roles to start with a basic set of reference data until the storage resource becomes available for the updates.
+Roles can start with a basic set of reference data until the storage resource becomes available for the updates.

-One consideration for this pattern is the deployment and startup speed for your roles.
-If you are deploying or downloading large amounts of reference data on startup, this can increase the amount of time it takes to spin up new deployments or role instances.
-This might be an acceptable tradeoff for the autonomy of having the reference data immediately available on each role rather than depending on external storage services.
+With this pattern, new deployments or role instances may take longer to start if you are deploying or downloading large amounts of reference data.
+This tradeoff might be acceptable for the autonomy of having the reference data immediately available on each role, rather than depending on external storage services.

 Transactional data pattern for high availability

 Transactional data is the data that the application generates in a business context.
 Transactional data is a combination of the set of business processes that the application implements and the reference data that supports these processes.
 Examples of transactional data can include orders, advanced shipping notices, invoices, and customer relationship management (CRM) opportunities.
-The transactional data thus generated will be fed to external systems for record keeping or for further processing.
+Transactional data is supplied to external systems for record keeping or for further processing.

-Keep in mind that reference data can change within the systems that are responsible for this data.
-For this reason, transactional data must save the point-in-time reference data context so that it has minimal external dependencies for its semantic consistency.
-For example, consider the removal of a product from the catalog a few months after an order is fulfilled.
-The best practice is to embed as much reference data context as feasible into the transaction.
-This preserves the semantics associated with the transaction, even if the reference data changes after the transaction is captured.
+Reference data can change within the systems that are responsible for that data.
+Therefore, transactional data must save the point-in-time reference data context to minimize external dependencies for its semantic consistency.
+For example, a product may be removed from the catalog several months after an order is fulfilled.
+Storing as much reference data context as possible with the transaction is recommended.
+This approach preserves the semantics associated with the transaction, even if the reference data changes after the transaction is captured.

-As mentioned previously, architectures that use loose coupling and asynchronous communication lend themselves to higher levels of availability.
-This holds true for transactional data as well, but the implementation is more complex.
-Traditional transactional notions typically rely on the database for guaranteeing the transaction.
+As mentioned previously, architectures that use loose coupling and asynchronous communication can provide higher levels of availability.
+This is true for transactional data as well, but the implementation is more complex.
+Traditional transactional patterns usually rely on the database for guaranteeing the transaction.
 When you introduce intermediate layers, the application code must correctly handle the data at various layers to ensure sufficient consistency and durability.